Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 Vaccinations are a crucial part of protecting your baby from serious illnesses.
 But it’s common for parents to notice changes in their baby’s sleep right after shots.
 Understanding what’s normal can ease worries and help you care for your little one during this short adjustment period.

-The key thing to remember is that these sleep changes usually last no more than 48 hours.
+The key thing to remember is that these sleep changes usually last no more than 48 hours in many babies, though mild routine vaccine reactions can sometimes linger a bit longer.
 Most babies bounce back quickly and return to their usual sleep patterns without any long-term effects.

 Why Do Vaccines Affect Baby Sleep?

-Vaccines work by stimulating the immune system to recognize and fight specific pathogens without causing illness.
+Vaccines work by stimulating the immune system to recognize and fight specific pathogens without causing the disease itself.
 This process involves a temporary inflammatory response, which can influence your baby’s behavior and physiology, including sleep.

 Here’s what happens behind the scenes:

-- Immune Activation: The vaccine introduces harmless parts of viruses or bacteria, prompting the body to produce antibodies and activate immune cells.
+- Immune Activation: The vaccine introduces weakened, inactive, or partial components of viruses or bacteria, prompting the body to produce antibodies and activate immune cells.

 - Inflammation: Cytokines and other immune chemicals are released, which sometimes trigger mild fever or discomfort.